 Before I proceed, here’s a video I found pretty helpful.
 You really should take out time to go through it.
 But if you’re not into videos, kindly follow the below steps.

-The first step is to ensure that there are no nail polishes on your nails, if they are, please do well to take them off.
+The first step is to ensure that there are no nail polishes on your nails; if they are, please do well to take them off.
 When you’re done removing the nail polish, it’s now time to scrub your nails.
 To scrub, kindly deep your nails in a solution containing mild soap then spread them over the table.

 Walk your brush through each nail; I prefer using a toothbrush because it gives me a perfect job.
-Do this gently then rinse your nails with clean water after wish, you towel dry.
+Do this gently then rinse your nails with clean water after wish, towel dry.

-Now its time to buff your nails.
-Take a piece of white paper, use it to smooth your nails.
+Now it’s time to buff your nails.
+Take a piece of white paper; use it to smooth your nails.
 Do this in a circular motion until they’re no ridges or rough patches left.
 Now that you’re done buffing, it’s time to give it a final touch.
 Rub some essential oil or lip balm on your nails using a cotton bud.

-Then use a cotton wool to spread the oil over the nails, do this gently also, in a tiny circular motion as well.
+Then use cotton wool to spread the oil over the nails, do this gently also, in a tiny circular motion as well.
 After which, you can decide to coat your nails with a base coat or leave the oil on them.

 Should I Buff My Nails Before Polish?